eloquent/typhax/README.md

     mixed

-The mixed type accepts any value of any type except null.
+The mixed type accepts any value of any type (including null).

 ### Null